amlkteam/toxicity_classification/Milestone3/Project_Proposal.md

 We also tested the BERT model performance with the Kaggle test data which contains 153164 comments.
 Our model reports a lower Macro F1 score than on the test split of our training data at `0.7881645102550523`.

 We have submitted the predictions to the Kaggle competition which scores differently.
 It takes in probabilities(sigmoid values) and not the actual 0 and 1 classification labels for the six columns.
-The evaluation metric is mean column-wise ROC AUC, according to the [competition page] (https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/overview/evaluation).
+The evaluation metric is mean column-wise ROC AUC, according to the [competition page](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/overview/evaluation).
 The graded score is `0.97905` and such a score ranked about 2586 on the public leaderboard among 4500+ entries.

 ## Previous Works